· Compliance · 14 min read

 Acutely hazardous wastes include:

-- P-listed wastes (40 CFR Part 261, Appendix VIII): Discarded commercial chemical products that are acutely toxic, such as sodium cyanide (P106), arsenic trioxide (P012), and nicotine (P075).
+- P-listed wastes: discarded commercial chemical products identified as acute hazardous wastes under EPA’s P-list rule, such as sodium cyanide (P106), arsenic trioxide (P012), and nicotine (P075).

-- Certain F-listed wastes: Including F020, F021, F022, F023, F026, and F027, which are wastes from specific manufacturing processes.
+- Certain F-listed wastes: including F020, F021, F022, F023, F026, and F027, which are listed as acute hazardous wastes from specific manufacturing processes under EPA’s F-list rule.

 Key Requirement Differences: SQG vs. LQG